dikiamust/backend-onlineshop-express/README.md

 Run the Project: Use one of the following commands to run the project locally:

 yarn dev: This command will start the development server with hot reloading enabled.<br />
-yarn start: This command will start the production server.
+yarn start: This command will start the production server.<br />

+To authenticate requests, you need to include an access token in the headers of your API requests.
+To do so, add a new field to the headers with the key 'access_token' and the value set to your access token

 ## Description